Muhao-Chen/muhao-chen.github.io/_pages/research.md

 <!-- Black and red lines are bars and strings.  -->
 ### An Expandable Shielded Rotating Space Habitat
-(Muhao Chen and Anthony Longman (Picture and Video Credit: Anthony Longman))
+(Muhao Chen and Anthony Longman (Images Video Credit)

 <table>
 <tr>